-Accordingly, the Committee have recommended an increase in the monthly season ticket fares, both for second class and for first class, and that the quarterly season tickets should be charged at three times the monthly season ticket fares.
+Accordingly, the Committee have recommended an increase in the menthly season ticket fares, both for second class and for first class, and that the quarterly season tickets should be charged at three times the menthly season ticket fares.

-- 81. At the same time, two specific concessions have been recommended by the Committee viz. - (i) that season tickets should be available for distances upto 150 kilometres, instead of the present limit of 80 kilometres, without making a distinction between suburban and non-suburban; and - (ii) where season tickets existed before 1951, for distances longer than 150 kilometres, the privilege of such season tickets should continue for the time being. - 82.
-I am aware that the conditions of suburban travel, especially in metropolitan cities of Bombay, Calcutta and Madras, need considerable improvement by way of more frequent services and better maintenance of rolling stock and track.
+- 81. At the ame time, two specific concessions have been recommended by the Committee viz. - (i) that season tickets should be available for distances upto 150 kilometres, instead of the present limit of 80 kilometres, without making a distinction between suburban and non-suburban; and - (ii) where season tickets existed before 1951, for distances longer than 150 kilometres, the privilege of such season tickets should continue for the time being. - 82.
+I am aware that the conditions of suburban travel, especially in metropolitan cities of Bombay, Calcutta and Madras need considerable improvement by way of more frequent services and better maintenance of rolling stock and track.
 Steps have already been initiated to replace the old and worn-out rakes and to increase the frequency of services.
-I have, therefore, decided to provide for minimum investments required to eliminate or reduce hardships and difficulties experienced by suburban passengers, as has also been recommended by the RTEC. - 83.
-However, I would like to tone down the increases in season ticket fares recommended by the RTEC at the lowest segments of the distances upto 20 kilometres so that the season ticket fares may not be increased as steeply as suggested by the Committee which would have caused distress to commuters. - 84.
-I, therefore, propose to reduce the rates as recommended by the Committee as follows :
+I have, therefore decided to provide for minimum investments required to eliminate or reduce hardships and difficulties experienced by suburban passengers as has also been recommended by the RTEC. - 83.
+However, I would like to tone down the increases in season ticket fares recommended by the RTEC at the lowest segment of the distances upto 20 kilometers so that the season ticket fares may not be increased as steeply as suggested by the Committee which would have caused distress to commuters.

+84. I, therefore, propose to reduce the rates as recommended by the Committee as follows:

-Distance Recommended by the RTEC As now proposed
+Distance Recommen- ded by the RTEC As now proposed

-allo TCTEO ргоросса

-1-5 kms.
-Rs.
-10 Rs.
-7
+1-5 kms 6-10 kms Rs 10 Rs 7

-610 kms.
-Rs.
-13 Rs.
-11

-11-15 kms.
-Rs.
+1115 kms 1620 kms Rs.
 16 Rs.
-14
+14 Rs.

-16-20 kms.
-Rs.
-19 Rs.
 17